logicxd/Combine-Bills-Using-Gmail/README.md

 ## Future

 1. Threaded emails are not picked up.
 Don't think we would encounter this scenario unless if you're forwarding it to yourself multiple times (like I did in my testing :D)
+2. Calculate and split bill amount for each person.

 ---